graydevon/pwa-text-editor/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-37B1E4.svg)

 ## **Description**
 A simple text editor that meets PWA criteria.
 This Progressive Web Application can be installed by the user and is avaible both online and offline.
+User can install if wanted.
 Meant for anyone!

 ### [Click to View Appplication](https://pwa-text-editor6.herokuapp.com/)